omerhac/loadmaster/docs/services/floor_layout.md

 async isTouchpointOnTreadway(ySpan: WheelSpan, aircraftId: number): Promise<boolean>

 /**
- * Identifies which compartments a cargo item's touchpoints are located in, with detailed overlap information
+ * Identifies which compartments a cargo item's touchpoints are located in
  * @param cargoItemId - The ID of the cargo item
- * @param touchpointType - The type of touchpoints to check ('four-wheel', 'two-wheel', or 'bulk')
+ * @param touchpointType - The type of touchpoints to check ('4_wheeled', '2_wheeled', or 'bulk')
- * @returns A dictionary mapping each touchpoint to compartments with overlap information */ async getTouchpointCompartments(cargoItemId: number, touchpointType: 'four-wheel' | 'two-wheel' | 'bulk'): Promise<TouchpointCompartmentMap>
+ * @returns Mapping of touchpoints to compartments and list of all overlapping compartments */ async getTouchpointCompartments(cargoItemId: number, touchpointType: '4_wheeled' | '2_wheeled' | 'bulk'): Promise<TouchpointCompartmentResult>
 ```

 ## Database Dependencies